 Become an Authorized User

-If you have a friend or family member with a long track record of responsible credit card use, ask them if you join one of their accounts as an authorized user.
+If you have a friend or family member with a long track record of responsible credit card use, ask them if you can join one of their accounts as an authorized user.
 It’s a quick and easy way to build your credit score.
 An authorized credit card user is a secondary account holder who can, at the primary holder’s discretion, use the account to make purchases but is not responsible for making payments.

 When you become an authorized user, a new account gets added to your credit report and the positive attributes of said account will boost your credit score.
 This strategy is particularly useful if you’re just starting out and your credit file is thin.